AlexMorson/Machine-Learning-Noughts-and-Crosses/README.md

 # Machine-Learning-Noughts-and-Crosses
 ## boards.pickle
-This is a file that contains all (even-moved) board states.
+This is a file that contains all board states.
 Here is an example of how to load this into a program.
 ```python
 from enum import Enum